-Meeting with artist, Phyllis Hart made me wonder what my body of work might look like over a lifetime.
-Phyllis’ focuses on nature, flowers, birds and butterflies, with light colors.
-But, the mood from earliest work to her most recent projects shifts over time.
+Meeting with the artist, Phyllis Hart made me wonder what my body of work might look like over a lifetime.
+Phyllis focuses on nature, flowers, birds, and butterflies, with light colors.
+But, the mood from her earliest work to her most recent projects shifts over time.

 For these stories, Mary Garner, the publisher uses both my articles and my photography to complete the magazine spread.

 Stepping through the front door of Phyllis Hart’s home, you feel like you entered a light-filled art gallery.
 The sun shines through the windows onto cream-colored walls.
 Framed art, mostly paintings featuring flowers, hangs from the ceiling to the floor.
 Phyllis has been painting her whole life and she won’t sell any of her work, saying, “It would be like selling one of my children.”

 Phyllis uses painting and poetry to recount her life during these golden years.

 Phyllis was born in Pineville, West Virginia to a hardworking family that loved the arts.
 Her life was full of activity, from swimming in the river to singing in a choir with her sister, to canning homegrown vegetables with her mother.
 As a child, she picked up a pencil and realized, “I can draw anything that I can see.”

 Phyllis copied images out of catalogs just by looking at them.
 Among her favorite subjects were the Gibson Girls with their voluminous topknots and flowing curls.

 Drawing led to painting.
 “My favorites are the beautiful flowers the Lord gave us,” Phyllis notes from her collection.

 Many of the paintings bring back memories, starting in 1951 when she left home to work in Washington, D.C.

 “At that time, the government would come to small towns and administer tests like typing and shorthand,” Phyllis explains.
 She accepted an offer to work for the Civil Service Commission.